-Reading view is not as interactive as Editing view, but it still gives you many options for exploring the data --which comes in useful when viewing reports shared with you, that can only be opened in Reading View.
+Reading view is not as interactive as Editing view, but it still gives you many options for exploring your data.
+This comes in handy when viewing reports shared with you, that can only be opened in Reading View.

 The visualizations on a single report page are all "connected" to each other.
 What this means is that if you select one or more values in one visualization, other visualizations that use that same value will change based on that selection.